qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 ### Injecting modules

 The component receives a `facilitatorModule` object as a property.
 This is our 'state object'.
-We have decided to inject this dependency through props, because we don't like singletons or globals for managing our dependencies, nor do we like dependency injection magic. _We want to be in control of our dependencies._
+We have decided to inject this dependency through props, because we don't like singletons or global variables for managing our dependencies, nor do we like dependency injection magic. _We want to be in control of our dependencies._
 To activate Vue change detection on the state within this object, we need to include it in the data part - hence the `facilitator: this.facilitatorModule`.

 ### Some rules of thumb

 Some of our rules of thumb for UI components as primary adapters are:
-- the component code (Javascript + HTML) **talks UI**: it is about layout, forms, Vue.js integration, etc.
+- the component code (JavaScript + HTML) **talks UI**: it is about layout, forms, Vue.js integration, etc.
 - the component **visualizes state**, either from a 'module' object or from local data; it shows data and shows/hides elements based on data
 - it **delegates any actions or events to domain code**; in this case the button triggers the `createSession` event, which delegates to the `createDiagnosticSession` function, and passes the `NewSession` object along.
 - we move any logic or conditionals to domain objects, like NewSession